Dardani: Religion

 A monument representing a round labyrinth that was dedicated to the "Dardanian Goddess" was found in Smira.
 This monument provides evidence for cosmogonic and cosmologic knowledges among the Dardani.
 The labyrinth was realized based on the concept of the trinity.
 There is used a numerological and geometric approach through a multidimensional holographic field, which illustrates the Dardanian perception of the cosmic order and the interconnection between the material world and the higher realm.

-Dardanian funerary stelae portray representations of their mourning practice, which accurately mirrors the Albanian traditional lamentation of the dead – gjâma.
-The lamentation of the dead is represented on the stelae through the depiction of the mourners with raised hands, grabbing their heads and beating their chests.
+Dardanian funerary stelae portray representations of their mourning practice.
+The lamentation of the dead is represented on the stelae through the depiction of the mourners with raised hands.

 Music

 Strabo writes that Dardanians cared about music, always using musical instruments, both of the wind and string type.

 Dress

 Dardanian stelae depict women wearing a xhubleta-like garment.
 The xhubleta is a bell-shaped dress worn by Albanian women of the northern highlands, which survived from ancient times exclusively in Albanian inhabited territories.